 After that, the option to unsubscribe or manage email subscriptions blows Groundhogg away.
 You see, Groundhogg puts its list management under the Unsubscribe option.

-The confusion is that the subscriber doesn't know he or she has a choice when they click the Unsubscribe button.
-Instead of realizing that they could just remove a segment of emails, they're already bought-in to the idea of completely unsubscribing – and that's what most people do.
+The confusion is that the subscriber doesn’t know he or she has a choice when they click the Unsubscribe button.
+Instead of realizing that they could just remove a segment of emails, they’re already bought into the idea of completely unsubscribing – and that’s what most people do.

-It's this kind of simple, yet incredibly important, attention to detail that can be the difference between helping or losing a lead.
+It’s this kind of simple yet incredibly important attention to detail that can be the difference between helping or losing a lead.

-Use Smart Links to Build Your Customer Profile
+How to Build Your Customer Profile

-They're a nice feature with an opportunity to serve your audience and get them to share information about their interests or preferences.
-Let's take a look.
+Smart Links are a nice feature with an opportunity to serve your audience and get them to share information about their interests or preferences.
+Let’s take a look.

 A Smart Link is something that can take action when a subscriber clicks the link.
 You can provide a title and a URL to visit when the user clicks the link.
 So far, that’s what an ordinary link in an email would do.